Other posters will have Nehru's image, unnecessary controversy over issue: ICHR official | Politics

 Opposition parties had targeted the government for the exclusion of the image of the country's first prime minister from the poster and suggested that it had been done deliberately.

-Jairam Ramesh, Shashi Tharoor and Pawan Khera were among the Congress leaders, who took to social media and shared the screenshot of the ICHR website showing photographs of Mahatma Gandhi, Netaji Subhas Chandra Bose, Bhagat Singh, B R Ambedkar, Sardar Vallabhai Patel, Rajendra Prasad, Madan Mohan Malviya and Veer Savarkar while Nehru's picture was missing.
+''Why is Prime Minister silent on omission of Nehru's picture from ICHR's celebration of India@75.
+This goes against all facts and authentic history.
+We know PM wants to obliterate Nehru's legacy, but this is unconscionable!
+He must rise above his prejudices and tell ICHR to fix it,'' said Congress leader Jairam Ramesh.

-Congress leader P Chidambaram on Sunday hit out at the ICHR, accusing it of bowing to hate and prejudice, and asked whether it would omit Henry Ford while celebrating the birth of the motor car or Wright brothers while celebrating the birth of aviation.
+Party leader P Chidambaram also hit out at ICHR over the controversy and said the explanation given is ludicrous.

+He accused the member secretary of ICHR of bowing to hate and prejudice and asked him whether he would omit Henry Ford while celebrating the birth of the motor car or Wright brothers while celebrating the birth of aviation.

+Ford was the first to invent the motor car and the Wright brothers were credited for building and flying the world's first aircraft.

+''ICHR Member-Secretary's explanation for the omission of Jawaharlal Nehru from the first digital poster to celebrate 75 years of independence is ludicrous,'' he said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)